 Just the facts, Man!

 The American Society of Reproductive Medicine (ASRM) is an organization of health professionals involved in reproductive medicine.
 Their website has a large library of reproductive health topics and it links to articles from the medical journal Sterility and Fertility.
 This is a reliable source for up-to-date, science-based information.

 WebMD is known for it’s spot-on articles about health and nutrition.
 In addition, they have lots of great info about fertility for men and women.
 I especially liked this Check Your Fertility IQ Quiz.
 Here you’ll find a large library of articles about male infertility.
 Topics range from semen analysis to vasectomy reversal.

-I especially like this post about Endocrine Disruptors because this topic is not on the radar for most men.
 Did you know that everyday items we use and come in contact with contain chemicals which can affect both male and female fertility?
-This article sums it up well.
-(I also discuss the topic in my book Eating Expectantly.)
+I discuss the topic in my book Eating Expectantly.)
 For example, dioxins, found in bleached coffee filters, cleaning products and paper towels, have been linked to higher rates of infertility in men.
 (Infertile men had twice as much dioxin in their bloodstream than did fertile men.)
 For more info about chemicals in the environment, check out my post on a healthy lifestyle here.

 From a Guy’s View